clause-bielefeld/clause-bielefeld.github.io/index.md

 <img style="margin-left: auto; margin-right: auto; width: 50%" src="/assets/logo.svg" width="400">

-We work on natural language processing, language generation & understanding.
+Generally, we work on natural language processing and on learning models for language generation & understanding from data.
 We would like to develop machines that use language as flexibly and smoothly as humans do.
 This is why we are particularly interested in **c**omputational modeling of **la**nguage **use**, visual language grounding, reference, pragmatics and dialogue.

 <!--